The Snake and the Farmer: Versions of the fable

 These latter versions may have been influenced by the similar story that was also added to the Indian Panchatantra at the end of the 12th century.
 A farmer sees a snake emerge from a mound in his field and brings it food as an offering.
 In return it leaves a gold coin in the bowl.
-In a development reminiscent of the Goose that Laid the Golden Eggs, the man's son believes he will find a treasure horde in the snake's mound and tries to kill it, but loses his life instead.
+In a development reminiscent of the Goose that Laid the Golden Eggs, the man's son believes he will find a treasure hoard in the snake's mound and tries to kill it, but loses his life instead.
 When the man comes to apologise, the snake rejects his peace making and declares that he is only motivated by greed.

 Joseph Jacobs has argued that the Indian source is the original and influenced all other versions, including those of antiquity, on the grounds that it is more comprehensive and explains points that are obscure in them.
 Later research has shown that there is no Sanskrit version of the story earlier than 1199 CE, when it first appears in Purnabhadra's recension (III/6).
 On this account and others, therefore, Francisco Rodríguez Adrados proposes that, on the contrary, the Indian version has been influenced by the Greek.
 He has, however, to theorise that some less fragmentary original, as yet undiscovered, underlies all the others and he does not explain how these variations came about.